Linda Crampton is a writer who is concerned about social issues. She hopes to encourage anyone who is able to do so to help people in need.

 The Boutique Day Event

-In the late winter or early spring, an event called Boutique Day is held in a hotel ballroom.
+In the late winter or early spring, the event called Boutique Day is held in a hotel ballroom.
 The event is described in the video above.
 The beautiful gowns, shoes, purses, and jewellery for the girls and suits, tuxedos, shirts, and cumberbands for the boys are on display for the grads to examine and choose.
 Girls and boys have their hair styled, and girls have their makeup done.

 All of the students have the opportunity to discuss their future plans with a volunteer mentor (a "fairy godmother" or "godfather").
 The godparents are meant to be positive role models and have had helpful experiences.
 Some know sign language or have had experience working with visually impaired people, for example.